-Recommended Measure AQ-5:
+Recommended Measure AQ-5b:

-The project applicant shall apply SJVAPCD-approved control measures to reduce PM10 emissions below SJVAPCD health risk thresholds.
-As applied in the HRA prepared for the project, these control measures would include having at least bi-weekly scraping of corrals or pens, no exercise pens for freestall and loafing barns with the exception of Freestall Barn 6.
+The project applicant shall apply SJVAPCD-approved control measures to reduce PM10 emissions.
+As applied in the HRA prepared for the project, these control measures would include having shaded corrals.
 If necessary, control measures for PM10 emissions may be modified by the SJVAPCD during their permitting process.
 All control measure requirements shall be included in the SJVAPCD permit documents.